Matthelzor/pd2-predator-pack/how_to_install_predator_pack_mod_overrides_tutorial.md

 2) Download BeardLib https://modworkshop.net/mod/14924

-3) Download the mod archive (quick presentation below if you don't know how to do it)
+3) Go to https://github.com/Matthelzor/pd2-predator-pack and download the mod archive (quick presentation below if you don't know how to do it)
 __________________
 ![](https://cdn.discordapp.com/attachments/956530411155120130/967072597038739486/mod_overrides_how_to_download.gif)
 __________________